Dog fight at dog day care raises concern about staff protocol

 The 42 second video shows two dogs fighting at Green Paws Unlimited in Grand Rapids, located on Plainfield, mid-afternoon on Oct.
 12, 2016.
-The video shows two dogs barking at each other, then as one of the dogs starts following the other, a third dog intervenes and fight breaks out between that dog and the other.
-No staff is present until about five seconds after the fight breaks out, and it takes about 25 seconds for three staff members to separate the dogs.
+The video shows two dogs barking at each other, then as one of the dogs starts following the other, a third dog intervenes and A fight breaks out between that dog and the other.
+No staff is present until about five seconds after the fight breaks out, and it takes about 25 seconds for three staff members to separate the dogs with a smack.

 "Our priority is to provide a safe environment for dogs to interact and we were all saddened by what happened.
 Please know that the dogs in this video were provided with emergency care and the owners were contacted.
 The video was reviewed to determine how we could take additional measures to prevent anything like this from happening in the future.
 Although every person on our team was provided initial training, it was clear that we could do more to better equip them.
 As a result of this, we implemented additional and ongoing training and certification focused on dog behavior and specific play group management.
 Please know that our team of people care deeply and are all committed to providing a safe and healthy environment."